dotnet/wpf-test/CONTRIBUTING.md

 Test failures can mean either of two things:
 - There is a bug in WPF product itself.
-- Or, the tests are failing due to test infra issues ( tests may not have been updated to reflect new behaviour in WPF, test infra is failing, updates in drivers and dependencies).
+- Or, the tests are failing due to test infra issues ( tests may not have been updated to reflect new behavior in WPF, test infra is failing, updates in drivers and dependencies).

-For any such case, please [file an issue]() in this repository.
+For any such case, please [file an issue](https://github.com/dotnet/wpf-test/issues) in this repository.
 Depending on the nature of failure, the issue may be transferred to dotnet/wpf repo.

 ### Finding Existing Issues